sburris0/bevy_flycam/README.md

 }
 ```

+Alternativly you can see the example `basic.rs` located in the examples folder.
+You can run the example by cloning this repository and run the command: `cargo run --release --example basic`

 ## Customization
 To modify player movement speed or mouse sensitivity, import `bevy_flycam::MovementSettings` and add it as a resource:
 ```Rust